emilybache/Racing-Car-Katas/TDDMicroExercises.ProposedSolution/README.md

 In this solution some of the design principles violations has been removed as consequence of changes required to make the class testable, other violations are still there.

-Can you spot these violations?
-Can you mention a change request or a new feature request that surface a violation?
-Can you suggest a refactoring that remove that violation?
+Can you spot the violations that are sill there?
+Can you mention a change request or a new feature request that surface one of that violations?
+Can you suggest a refactoring that remove the violation?